sheny2/Cloud_Detection/README.md

 <img width="759" alt="Screenshot 2022-11-30 at 10 45 04 PM" src="https://user-images.githubusercontent.com/67173948/205300382-255e3809-82cc-481c-ae99-1bca18e16a33.png">

 There are, of course, other ways of splitting blocked data.
-We recommend future users to try to fit classification methods on different ways of data processing and verify that the CV results should be roughly similiar.
+We recommend future users to try to fit classification methods on different ways of data processing and verify that the CV results should be roughly similar.

 ## Usage of `CVmaster.R`: